 In January 1943, Franklin D. Roosevelt and Winston Churchill met in secret near Casablanca, Morocco, for their second wartime summit meeting.
 At the final press conference on January 24, Roosevelt announced to the world that the Allies would not stop until they had the “unconditional surrender” of Germany, Italy and Japan.
 It was an impulsive statement by the American president, who later explained that the idea for it had “simply popped into my mind” while contemplating Ulysses S. Grant’s ultimatum to Confederates during the Civil War.
 At the time the pronouncement stirred a flurry of debate among British allies and his own generals, with the consensus of opinion being that it was a disastrous policy that would goad the Axis powers into a fight to the death.
 Who knew Grant’s shadow was so long?

-The learning curve for Grant began at the Battle of Belmont, Mo., on November 7, 1861.
-The fight was little more than a raid, but it gave Brig.
-Gen. Grant his first experience with negotiating military terms.
+The learning curve for Grant began at the Battle of Belmont, Missouri, on November 7, 1861.
+The fight was little more than a raid, but it gave Brigadier General Grant his first experience with negotiating military terms.
 After that action he and several Confederate officers, including Benjamin Cheatham, met to settle a variety of issues, specifically prisoner exchange.
-The discussions were light and friendly, starting with reminiscences and other trifling matters such as horse racing before proceeding on to serious matters.
+The discussions were light and friendly, starting with reminiscences and other trifling matters such as horse-racing before proceeding on to serious matters.

 Foote won the first laurels by capturing Fort Henry while Grant’s forces were bogged down in the mud miles away.
-When the Confederate garrison commander, Brig.
-Gen. Lloyd Tilghman, sent out a flag of truce asking the terms of surrender, Foote sent back a blunt reply, “No sir, your surrender will be unconditional!”
-In one sentence Foote, the Navy man, had shattered all the old-fashioned and gentlemanly protocols of surrender.
+When the Confederate garrison commander, Brigadier General Lloyd Tilghman, sent out a flag of truce asking the terms of surrender, Foote sent back a blunt reply, “No sir, your surrender will be unconditional!”
+In one sentence, Foote, the Navy man, had shattered all the old-fashioned and gentlemanly protocols of surrender.